openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The following additional server metadata are defined for this Credential format.

 * `doctype`: REQUIRED.
 JSON string identifying the credential type.
 * `claims`: OPTIONAL.
-A JSON object containing a list of key value pairs, where the key identifies a certain namespace as defined in [@!ISO.18013-5] or other any profile of it.
-Every of those namespace objects contains a list of key value pairs where the key identifies a claim that is defined in the respective namespace and is offered in the Credential.
-The value is a JSON object detailing the specifics about the support for the claim with a following non-exhaustive list of parameters that MAY be included:
+A JSON object containing a list of key value pairs, where the key is a certain `namespace` as defined in [@!ISO.18013-5] (or any profile of it), and the value is a JSON object.
+This object also contains a list of key value pairs, where the key is a claim that is defined in the respective namespace and is offered in the Credential.
+The value is a JSON object detailing the specifics of the claim with a following non-exhaustive list of parameters that MAY be included:
   * `mandatory`: OPTIONAL.
 Boolean which when set to `true` indicates the claim MUST be present in the issued Credential.
 If the `mandatory` property is omitted its default should be assumed to be `false`.
   * `value_type`: OPTIONAL.
 String value determining type of value of the claim.
 A non-exhaustive list of valid values defined by this specification are `string`, `number`, and image media types such as `image/jpeg` as defined in IANA media type registry for images (https://www.iana.org/assignments/media-types/media-types.xhtml#image).
   * `display`: OPTIONAL.
 An array of objects, where each object contains display properties of a certain claim in the Credential for a certain language.
 Below is a non-exhaustive list of valid parameters that MAY be included: